nzlosh/err-stackstorm/README.md

 ### Is the virtual environment active?

-If Errbot was installed in a python virtual environement and a `command is not found` is reported.
+If Errbot was installed in a python virtual environment and a `command is not found` is reported.
 ```
 errbot --init, the command is not found.
 ```